sophie-thomson/ecopositive-bristol-drf/README.md

 - Stack Overflow [Django: Safely Remove Old Migrations?](https://stackoverflow.com/questions/58000680/django-safely-remove-old-migrations) was used to help with rolling back migrations when making changes to models
   - [Django REST framework documentation](https://www.django-rest-framework.org/api-guide/serializers/#saving-instances) to help with Serializers for use of def create(self, validated_data) in endorsements
 - CI Tutor Support helped to resolve BUG #57 Serializer to retrieve endorsing users for a company not working.
+- My mentor's PP5 README for [Body Doodles API](https://github.com/Gareth-McGirr/body-doodles-api/blob/main/README.md) was used as reference for this document.